mikeborodin/firebase_remote_config_generator/README.md

 #StandwithUkraine! 💙💛

-Many Flutter apps use 🔥 Firebase Remote Config and this it's great!
+Many Flutter apps use 🔥 Firebase Remote Config and it's great!
 Yet as the number of parameters grows, updating Dart code can become tedious and/or source of human errors.
 This package aims to automate code generation based on your Remote Config so that your code will always reflect your state in the Firebase console.